 Preventative care, vaccines, and regular trips to an experienced veterinarian will help you keep your dog happy and healthy, but serious medical problems can develop at any time.
-Since a dog cannot articulate that something is wrong, it is up to the owner to keep an eye out for the signs and symptoms that they are ill and in need of professional help.
+Since a dog cannot articulate that something is wrong, it is up to the owner to keep an eye out for signs, symptoms, and common illnesses in need of professional help.

 Pup Feeling Blue?
 Check Him for These 4 Common Illnesses